 Instant Pot chicken means tender chicken, cooked in record time for a variety of recipes.
 I LOVE that you can start with fresh or frozen chicken.
 Chicken is the basis for so many recipes.
-You’ll find instructions on different ways to cook chicken and recipes to use chicken you cook in advance, below.
+Keep reading for the best instructions on different ways to cook chicken, recipes to use chicken and more…

 Benefits of Instant Pot Chicken